blalpert/best_ex/README.md

 ### Our Replication Files

-You can download these files from the TK github repository.
+You can download these files from the github repository https://github.com/blalpert/best-ex.
 Please copy them to your computer's top-level directory.
 On Windows, the archive's directory should then look like **"C:/rule605/..."**, while on a Mac it should look like **"~/rule605/..."**.
 We tried to write all scripts so that they'll run on either Windows or Mac, but we did our work on Windows and haven't tested them thoroughly on a Mac -- so they surely need some tweaks to work there.

 The archive's directory structure looks like this:
 ```